 1 or 2 Semesters Psychology — Psych 101; Psych 220

-Programs might also require Organic Chemistry (Chem 221 and 321), composition, statistics, or other social sciences.
+Programs often also require composition, lifespan development, statistics, or other social sciences.
 Students can learn more about core prerequisite course requirements for each physical therapy program at the American Physical Therapy Association (APTA) web site.
 A PDF of program prerequisites can be found here.

 All physical therapists are also required to take a national examination and be licensed by the state in which they practice.